Ecological systems in a modeling perspective: Detecting nonlinearities

 \section{Detecting nonlinearities}

 Our next question is whether the nonlinearity in the model (\ref{diskret_logistic}) can be detected from census data generated by the Markov process (\ref{logistic_stok}).
-We start using the parameter values $M=3\cdot 10^{-22}$, $A=.01$, $I_0=3\cdot 10^{23}$, $D=.8$, and $L=1$ and one resulting outcome starting from $X_0=32$ is depicted with a yellow curve in Figure \ref{likelihoods3}(b).
-Outcomes at the times $T=1,\cdots,400$ are denoted by red $\circ$-marks.
-These outcomes are used as our simulated ecological data for the nonlinear model (\ref{diskret_logistic}).
+We start using the parameter values $M=3\cdot 10^{-22}$, $A=.01$, $I_0\approx 2.995\cdot 10^{23}$, $D=.8$, and $L=1$ and one resulting outcome starting from $X_0=32$ is depicted with a yellow curve in Figure \ref{likelihoods3}(b).

+Simulations of such outcomes can be done in an efficient manner by e. g the Gillespie's (1976,1977) direct algorithm.
+It starts with the generation of two independent identically distributed random numbers on the unit interval.
+The first random number is used for computing the time to the next event by assuming an exponentially distributed inter-event time.
+The second random number is used for deciding the type of event and they are of three types corresponding to the six terms in the first equation of (\ref{logistic_stok}): (a) linear births corresponding to terms 1-2, (b) linear deaths corresponding to terms 3-4, and (3) quadratic deaths to the terms 5-6.
+There are sources that contain sample code for this algorithm (for MatLab code see e.g. Allen (2008) , p125-126) and they can easily be modified to cover our situation.

+Outcomes at the times $T=1,\cdots,400$ are denoted by green $\circ$-marks and we use $X_0$, $X_1$,\dots $X_{400}$ to denote these outcomes below.
+They are used as our simulated ecological data for the nonlinear model (\ref{diskret_logistic}).
 The only stochastic part appearing in the data is from the model (\ref{logistic_stok}) and models the existence of a limited number of individuals in the population, cf. Bailey (1964) .

-We now compare our simulated data to the models (\ref{diskret_logistic}), (\ref{diskret_linear}) and (\ref{diskret_Gompertz}) to the identity line (cobwebbing, cf. Devaney (2022) ) in Figure \ref{likelihoods3}(c).
+We now compare our simulated data to the models (\ref{diskret_logistic}), (\ref{diskret_linear}) and (\ref{diskret_Gompertz}) to the identity line denoted as a dotted green line (cobwebbing, cf. Devaney (2022) ) in Figure \ref{likelihoods3}(c) and these models are denoted by curves in solid green, dashed red, and dashdotted blue, respectively.
 Note that the deterministic part of the log-linear model (\ref{diskret_Gompertz}) is significantly closer to (\ref{diskret_logistic}) than (\ref{diskret_linear}).
 Despite the linear properties of the model, it describes a part of the nonlinearity of (\ref{diskret_logistic}).

-In Figure \ref{likelihoods4}(b)-(c) we repeat the steps in the previous paragraph for the parameter values $M=3\cdot 10^{-22}$, $A=.01$, $I_0=4\cdot 10^{23}$, $D=.8$, and $L=1$.
+In Figure \ref{likelihoods4}(b)-(c) we repeat the steps in the previous paragraphs for the parameter values $M=3\cdot 10^{-22}$, $A=.01$, $I_0=4\cdot 10^{23}$, $D=.8$, and $L=1$.
 The outcome that is depicted by a yellow curve in Figure \ref{likelihoods4}(b) starts in this case from $X_0=69$.
-It is evident that the outcomes marked by red $\circ$-marks remain far from extinction and the intercepts of the models as we get closer to the normal distribution.
+It is evident that the outcomes marked by green $\circ$-marks remain far from extinction and the intercepts of the models as we get closer to the normal distribution.